Many Jewish Australians have worked alongside First Nations Australians on a broad range of initiatives.

 Established in 1991 from a bequest in the will of Thomas Rona, who, with his wife Eva, was a member of the NSW Jewish Board of Deputies and social justice activist.
 Inspired by the Australian Institute of Holocaust Studies’ Twelfth Hour oral history project, this is a joint initiative between the Rona Estate, the NSW Jewish Board of Deputies and the Tranby National Indigenous Adult Education and Training centre in Glebe.
 The Trust supports the recording and preservation of First Nations oral history and has awarded grants for a range of oral-history projects across Australia.
 A notable Rona Tranby Trust initiative was the Australian Light Horse Project, which supported 13 descendants of First Nations World War I Light Horse soldiers in researching their ancestors’ stories and travelling to Israel to take part in the World War I Anzac Centenary Commemoration Service at Beersheva in 2017.

 Established in 2005 as a Jewish community initiative, the Shalom Gamarada program awards scholarships to First Nations students studying at the University of NSW to reside at Shalom College – a Jewish residential college on the campus.
 The scholarships give the students a room, three meals a day, academic support, pastoral care and access to the UNSW gym and team sports.
-Starting with one scholarship in 2005, the program had 29 scholarship recipients in 2019, with 41 previous recipients having graduated – 23 of them as doctors.
-The scholarships enable many students who would not otherwise afford the residential fees to acquire qualifications.
-The funds come from members of the Jewish and wider Australian communities.

 Established in 2005, Derech Eretz is a program that takes Jewish young adults, including university students, on two 10-day trips each year to two First Nations communities, Toomelah and Boggabilla, located on the NSW-Queensland border.
 They run school holiday programs for First Nations children, with the activities including sport, arts and crafts, swimming and youth leadership workshops.
 Derech Eretz has facilitated Derech Eretz trips every January and July since 2005 with over 230 volunteers, many of whom have returned to the communities several times as alumni.
 A productive and trusting relationship has developed between the Jewish and local (First Nations) communities, allowing for leadership and other life skills to be instilled into both the First Nations community and Jewish volunteers.
 The trigger for the program was a meeting in Lismore between NSW Jewish Board of Deputies CEO Vic Alhadeff and Southern Cross University Indigenous Studies Professor Judy Atkinson, who informed Alhadeff of the extremely challenging conditions confronting the First Nations youth of Toomelah and Boggabilla.
 Returning to Sydney, Alhadeff subsequently met with Shalom Institute leaders and students at UNSW looking to get involved in a human-rights project; he introduced them to Professor Atkinson and Derech Eretz was the result.